shimspedy/sengov/content/candidates/jamie-smith-for-gov.md

 ---
 date: 2022-08-05T10:03:41-04:00
-title: " Jamie Smithfor governor 2022"
+title: " Jamie Smith for governor 2022"
 seo_title: "South Dakota Governor Kristi Noem"
 description: Jamie serves as Minority Leader in the South Dakota House of Representatives, where he has delivered bipartisan solutions for the people of South Dakota.
 author: Csen